ldvlgr/pause-recording/README.md

 The application repo contains both a Flex Plugin project as well as a Twilio Serverless project.
 Deploy the Serverless functions before deploying the Flex plugin.

+This plugin incorporates the base Dual Channel Recording functionality from https://github.com/twilio-professional-services/flex-dual-channel-recording.
+The call recordings are started from the plugin, leveraging a server side Twilio Function to call the Twilio Recordings API.
+The task attribute conversations.media is updated with the recording metadata so Flex Insights can play the recording.
+Call recordings are dual-channel, capturing customer and agent audio in their own audio channels.
+This solution works for both inbound and outbound calls.

+After deploying this plugin, you can disable the Call Recording setting in [Flex Settings](https://www.twilio.com/console/flex/settings) on the Twilio Console.
+This is the default single-channel (mono) Conference Call Recording which is now no longer required.

 # Configuration

 ## Setup